 Do you want to progress within the company?
 If you really have no interest in moving up in the company, if you don’t see yourself with the company next year – it’s time to start updating that CV.

 Are you able to support yourself financially?
 Now this the most important and boring question.
 My saving habits used to be atrocious!
 If it wasn’t for the promise of a 2018 snowboarding adventure, I would never have saved a penny.
-In the end, I decided to quit a job I hate and sacrifice my 2018 adventure, for freedom, health and happiness.
+In the end, I decided to quit a job I hate and sacrifice my adventure, for a period of freedom, health, and happiness.

 I couldn’t be happier with my decision to leave.
-I’m working in a fun part-time job that I really enjoy.
+I’m working in a fun part-time job that I really enjoy at the mo.
 It’s within walking distance from my home and the environment is positive.
 In my spare time, I’m making an extra income from doing something I LOVE.
 (Spoiler alert!
-It’s not a pyramid scheme, juice plus or aloe living).
+It’s not a pyramid scheme, Avon, juice plus or aloe living).
 You can read about how I make my extra income here.

 Good luck guys!